francescogerardomarra/its/modulo26/4_security.md

     - The `InMemoryUserDetailsManager` is suitable for simple or temporary use cases, like development or small applications.
 For production environments with more users or long-term data storage needs, a more permanent solution, like a database, is recommended.
     - When an authentication request is made (for example, using HTTP Basic Authentication), Spring Security calls the `UserDetailsService` to fetch the user details.
     - The `InMemoryUserDetailsManager` will then compare the username provided in the request with the stored user information in memory, and check if the password matches by comparing the encoded version of the password.
-    - If the authentication is successful (i.e., the username and encoded password match), the user is granted access to the requested resource.
+    - If the authentication is successful (i.e. the username and encoded password match), the user is granted access to the requested resource.

 - **Multiple users**:
   - If you need to define additional users, you can simply add more `manager.createUser()` calls to the `InMemoryUserDetailsManager`.
 For example: